damienluzzo33/Regular-Expressions-Tutorial/README.md

 # Regular Expressions Tutorial

 Welcome to the Regular Expressions Tutorial.
-In this tutorial, I will walk you through the most comprehensive introductory walk-through on regular expressions on GitHub!
+In this tutorial, I will guide you through the most comprehensive introductory walk-through on regular expressions on GitHub.

 ## Summary